Putin puts nuclear forces on high alert, escalating tensions

 Putin’s step is “potentially putting in play forces that, if there’s a miscalculation, could make things much, much more dangerous,” said a senior U.S. defense official, speaking on condition of anonymity.

-Amid the mounting tensions, Ukraine announced that a delegation from the country had agreed to meet with Russian officials for talks.
-But the Kremlin’s ultimate aims in Ukraine — and what steps might be enough to satisfy Moscow — remained unclear.

-The fast-moving developments came as scattered fighting was reported in Kyiv, battles broke out in Ukraine’s second-largest city, Kharkiv, and strategic ports in the country’s south came under assault from Russian forces.
+The fast-moving developments came as Russian troops drew closer to Kyiv, a city of almost 3 million, street fighting broke out in Ukraine’s second-largest city, Kharkiv, and strategic ports in the country’s south came under pressure from attackers.
+Ukrainian defenders put up stiff resistance that appeared to slow the invasion.

-With Russian troops closing in around Kyiv, a city of almost 3 million, the mayor of the capital expressed doubt civilians could be evacuated.

-Across the country, Ukrainian defenders were putting up stiff resistance that appeared to slow Russia’s advance.

 “The window glass constantly shakes, and there is this constant thundering noise,” she said.